 On arrival, photographic evidence will be asked to check their identification and they will be asked to sign in the electronic signing in book in reception.
-As they will be always supervised, a DBS or barred list check will not be required, unless it is deemed they may be undertaking regulated activity.
+As they will be always supervised, a DBS or barred list check will not be required, unless it is deemed, they may be undertaking regulated activity.
+A record of the person checking the visitor's identity must also be kept.